saiboxx/offline-reinforcement-learning/README.md

 Subsequently the code in `atari_archive` is probably usable but deprecated in favor of the lunar lander section.
 I recommend to be cautious.

+This project occurred as part of the statistics seminar "Reinforcement Learning" at LMU Munich.
+The accompanying presentation with elaborated information is available in the `presentation` folder.

 ## How to use the repository

 Clone the project: